life4/enc/README.md

 # What is enc?

 Enc is a CLI tool for encryption, a modern and friendly alternative to [GnuPG](https://gnupg.org/).
-It is easy to use, secure by default, and can encrypt and decrypt files using password or encryption keys, manage and download keys, and sign data.
+It is easy to use, secure by default and can encrypt and decrypt files using password or encryption keys, manage and download keys, and sign data.
 Our goal was to make encryption available to all engineers without the need to learn a lot of new words, concepts, and commands.
 It is the most beginner-friendly CLI tool for encryption, and keeping it that way is our top priority.

 ## Features

 + **Easy installation**.
 Grab the binary, and you're ready to go.
 + **Friendly CLI**.
-We use well isolated subcommands to group together flags.
+We use well-isolated subcommands to group flags.
 There are no flags that can't be used together or must be used in a very specific combination.
 + **Well-documented**.
 + **Reliable**.
 Under the hood, enc uses [gopenpgp](github.com/ProtonMail/gopenpgp) library.
 The same library that powers ProtonMail.
 + **UNIX-way**.
-Enc does only on job and does it well.
+Enc does only one job and does it well.
 And it plays nicely with any other tools.
 It reads all possible input from stdin and writes all possible output into stdout.
 + **CI-friendly**.
 There is no interactive prompt.
 All input is strictly stdin or CLI flags.

 A few drawbacks to keep in mind:

-+ Not all encryption algorithms supported by gnupg are supported by enc.
++ Not all encryption algorithms supported by GnuPG are supported by enc.
-+ You'll still need import keys into gnupg to use tools that are integrated with gnupg, like git.
++ You'll still need to import keys into GnuPG to use tools that are integrated with GnuPG, like git.

 ## Install